Helena Kennedy, Baroness Kennedy of The Shaws: Academia

 Kennedy became the first chancellor of Oxford Brookes University, serving from 1994 until 2001.

 In 1998, she agreed to lend her name to Ann Limb's charitable initiative to fund higher education for disadvantaged students, which became the Helena Kennedy Foundation.

 She was elected principal of Mansfield College, Oxford, in July 2010 and served in the role from September 2011.
 She retired in 2018 and became chancellor of Sheffield Hallam University on 26 July 2018.

 Personal life

-From 1978 to 1984 she lived with the actor Iain Mitchell, and together they had a son (Keir Kennedy Mitchell who is a personal trainer).
-In 1986, Kennedy married Iain Louis Hutchison, a surgeon, with whom she has a daughter (Clio Kennedy Hutchison, a doctor) and a son (Roland Kennedy Hutchison, a film director).
+From 1978 to 1984 she lived with the actor Iain Mitchell, and together they had a son.
+In 1986 Kennedy married Iain Louis Hutchison, a surgeon, with whom she has a daughter and a son.
 She has five grandchildren.

 Kennedy regularly attends Mass and professes that her Catholicism "remains very much part of who I am", even though she eschews its more traditional values.

-In 2023, Kennedy took part in King Charles and Queen Camilla's coronation at Westminster Abbey, carrying the Queen Consort's Rod with Dove.
+In 2023 she took part in the Coronation of Charles III and Camilla at Westminster Abbey, carrying the Queen Consort's Rod with Dove.